SILAS-26/silas-26.github.io/call-for-papers.md

 The second edition of SILAS will be held fully on-site and features a keynote (TBA), paper presentations, and structured roundtable discussions aimed at identifying challenges and opportunities for more sustainable LLM-assisted software engineering.

 Topics of interest include, but are not limited to:

-- empirical studies on the environmental or resource impact of LLM-assisted software engineering
+- empirical studies on the environmental or resource impact of LLM-assisted software engineering;
-- datasets, benchmarks, or measurement methodologies for evaluating LLM efficiency
+- datasets, benchmarks, or measurement methodologies for evaluating LLM efficiency;
-- tools, techniques, and practices for reducing the resource footprint of LLM-assisted tasks across the software engineering lifecycle
+- tools, techniques, and practices for reducing the resource footprint of LLM-assisted tasks across the software engineering lifecycle (e.g., requirements, design, implementation, testing, and maintenance);
-- profiling, analysis, or characterization of LLM behavior in SE contexts
+- profiling, analysis, or characterization of LLM behavior in software engineering contexts;
-- efficient and repeatable prompting strategies, including resource-efficient code generation
+- efficient and repeatable prompting strategies, including approaches for generating resource-efficient code;
-- industrial experiences, case studies, or demonstrations
+- industrial experiences, case studies, or demonstrations.

-Accepted papers will be published in the ICT4S 2026 Workshops Proceedings (CEUR), see submission guidelines below.
+Accepted **research** and **NIER** papers will be published in the ICT4S 2026 Workshops Proceedings (CEUR); see submission guidelines below.
+Short industrial contributions are intended to enrich discussion at the workshop and will not be part of the formal proceedings.

 ## Participation